redcode-labs/neurax/README.md

 By default, raw command sent without any preambles is executed by a single node that the command was addressed for.

-It is also important to note that when `k` is not present inside preamble, preamble is removed from command rigth after the first node receives it.
+It is also important to note that when `k` is not present inside preamble, preamble is removed from command right after the first node receives it.

 Example - preamble is not forwarded to other nodes: